hybridsjs/hybrids/docs/store/model.md

 ## Structure

-The model definition allows subset of the JSON standard with minor changes.
+The model definition allows a subset of the JSON standard with minor changes.
 The model instance serializes to a form, which can be sent over the network without additional modification.

 ### Primitive Value